citp/privacy-policy-historical/w/wa/wan/wannalol.com.md

-> *The following text is extracted and transformed from the wannalol.com privacy policy that was archived on 2014-11-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141111200652id_/http%3A//www.wannalol.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wannalol.com privacy policy that was archived on 2017-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171119062943id_/http%3A//www.wannalol.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - WannaLoL
+# Privacy Policy | WannaLOL

 **What information do we collect?**